Olevi-id/ip-idp-documentation/_pages/a-general/3-authenticationMethods.md

 In connecting to strong authentication methods, full message level encryption is usually needed, so authentication request signing and id_token encryption is supported as well.

 The OIDC RP authentication method can be configured in different needs by specifying parameters to relevant bean the library provides.
 Please, find more detailed guidance for configuration in integration manual.
-In most usual cases customers don't need to dive into details of message exchange aspects when the service is acquired as SaaS.
+In most usual cases customers don't need to dive into details of message exchange aspects when the service is acquired as MSP.

 ## ip-idp-lib-auth-email